paguasmar/paguasmar.github.io/case-studies/scaled-ml-infra.md

 This setup required minimal code changes (e.g., env var handling for secrets) and leverages Snowflake tasks for monthly refreshes automation, reducing risks while scaling efficiently for additional models.
 Dealing with ML deployment challenges?
 Contact us for tailored MLOps solutions!

-This setup required minimal code changes (e.g., env var handling for secrets) and leverages Snowflake tasks for monthly refreshes automation, reducing risks while scaling efficiently for additional models.
+This setup required minimal code changes and leverages Snowflake tasks for monthly refreshes automation, reducing risks while scaling efficiently for additional models.

-Dealing with ML deployment challenges?
-Contact us for tailored MLOps solutions!

 ## The Results: From Chaos to Confidence